 The name might ring a bell.
 Tableau Software has been rumored to be a buyout candidate off and on for some time now, with the most recent big suitor pegged as none other than Salesforce.com, Inc. (NYSE:CRM).

 No such deal has been consummated yet, but it’s not tough to see why a potential buyer would be interested in the data-analytics outfit.
-Last quarter’s top line was up 23%, and the company’s earnings are on a trajectory to turn positive this year.
+The next five years look promising for DATA stock — earnings are expected to grow at an annual rate of 85.8%.
+You could do a lot worse.

 Stocks to Buy for Breakneck Growth: Facebook (FB)